 Also, now that we’ve established that we’re long lost family, I want to share with you a most profound source of healing that can help with fear, anxiety, the quest for deeper authenticity and knowing our truest self — and writing — and it’s called The Trivedi Effect®.

 There are a lot of holistic healing therapies out there.
 Many ways people try to navigate personal development, inner growth, and spiritual healing and evolution.
-Of all the techniques, tactics, practices, and health therapies I’ve tried in my life — and there were many—the only truly, deeply transformational and consciousness raising experiences I’ve been fortunate to have happened as a result of participating in The Trivedi Effect®.
+Of all the techniques, tactics, practices, and health therapies I’ve tried in my life — and there were many—none of them met the depth of transformation I was seeking.
+In fact, to really transform, I had to give up techniques, tactics, and practices altogether, for they were a mental construct of “how to get there” that never fully delivered.
+The only truly, deeply transformational and consciousness raising experiences I’ve been fortunate to have happened as a result of participating in The Trivedi Effect®.

 The Trivedi Effect® is Life Force Energy—the energy of nature itself—directed to you from a conduit through thought intention.
 When we receive this energy, the innate intelligence of it knows exactly what we need, to the depth and breadth that we need it.
 It is connecting, supportive, and also will prune us where we need to let go of old patterns, beliefs, and ideas.